What Is the Brachial Plexus?

-Our multidisciplinary Brachial Plexus Clinic brings together orthopedic specialists, physiatrists, and physical and occupational therapists who are specially trained to treat kids with brachial plexus birth injury or brachial plexus birth palsy.make an appointment
+Our multidisciplinary Brachial Plexus Clinic brings together orthopedic specialists, physiatrists, and physical and occupational therapists who are specially trained to treat kids with brachial plexus birth injury or brachial plexus birth palsy.REQUEST AN APPOINTMENT

 Brachial plexus birth injury (BPBI) is trauma to an infant’s brachial plexus that happens during childbirth.
 It results in varying degrees of paralysis or loss of movement of the arm, shoulder, elbow, wrist, hand or fingers.
 If an infant's paralysis mainly involves the shoulder and often, it is often called Erb's palsy.